uio-bmi/immuneML/docs/source/galaxy/galaxy_general_yaml.rst

           encoding: my_regex_matches
           report: my_matches

-Where the file regex_file.tsv must be a tab-separated file, which may contain the following lines:
+Where the file regex_file.tsv must be a tab-separated file, which may for example contain the following lines:

 ====  ==========
 id    TRB_regex